navis-org/fafbseg-py/docs/source/intro.rst

 The raw data is publicly available: see
 `this <https://github.com/funkelab/synful_fafb>`_ repository by the Funke lab.
-However, to make it easier for researcher to access, Eric Perlman and Davi Bock (in collaboration with the Funke lab) have loaded the synapse data into a web service that allows on-demand connectivity queries.
+However, to make it easier for researcher to access, Sven Dorkenwald, Forrest Collman et al. have loaded the data into their annotation backend.

 Bringing it all together
 ------------------------